 The Corporation may sell additional equity securities in subsequent offerings (including through the sale of securities convertible into equity securities) and may issue additional equity securities to finance operations, exploration, development, acquisitions or other projects.
 The Corporation cannot predict the size of future issuances of equity securities or the size and terms of future issuances of debt instruments or other securities convertible into equity securities or the effect, if any, that future issuances and sales of the Corporation's securities will have on the market price of its Common Shares.
 Any transaction involving the issuance of previously authorized but unissued Common Shares, or securities convertible into Common Shares, would result in dilution, possibly substantial, to security holders.
 The board of directors of the Corporation has the authority to authorize certain offers and sales of additional securities without the vote of, or prior notice to, shareholders.
 Based on the need for additional capital to fund expected expenditures and growth, it is possible that the Corporation will issue additional securities to provide such capital.
 Such additional issuances may involve the issuance of a significant number of Common Shares at prices less than the current market price for the Common Shares.
-Sales of substantial amounts of the Corporation's securities, or the availability of such securities for sale, could adversely affect the prevailing market prices for the Corporation's securities and dilute investors' earnings per share.
+Sales of substantial amounts of the Corporation's securities and dilute investors' earnings per share.
 A decline in the market prices of Corporation's securities could impair the Corporation's ability to raise additional capital through the sale of securities should the Corporation desire to do so.